y-scope/clp/docs/Building.md

 # Building

-This package describes the requirements and steps to build the CLP package.
+This page describes the requirements and steps to build the CLP package.
 If you're looking for a prebuilt version instead, check out the [releases](https://github.com/y-scope/clp/releases) page.

 # Requirements